alexandru-dinu/object-tracking/README.md

-# object-tracking
+# Object tracking

-Simple object tracking using dlib and opencv
+Simple object tracking using dlib and OpenCV.